 Children with depression may feel as though they are tired constantly and might struggle to be as active as they once were.
 If your child used to run outside, play games, and talk to others and are suddenly always inside, sitting alone, and remaining quiet, it could signify an underlying mental health condition.

 Thoughts Of Death Or Suicide

-Two main forms of psychotherapy are recommended for childhood depression.
-These are individual therapy and family therapy.
-Studies have found that children who undergo both individual and family therapy have a high success rate of recovering from childhood depression.
-A combination of these two forms of therapy will help not only the child but also the parents in helping their child cope with their emotions and mental illness.
+Two primary forms of psychotherapy may be recommended for childhood depression, including individual therapy and family therapy.
+Studies have found that children who undergo individual and family therapy have a high success rate of recovering from childhood depression.
+A combination of these two forms of therapy may assist parents in helping their children cope with their symptoms.

-Few medications are approved for use in children for the treatment of childhood depression.
-While there are many antidepressants on the market, many of them are not approved for use in children.
+Few medications are approved for use in children to treat childhood depression.
+While there are many antidepressants on the market, many are not approved for use in children.
 However, consult your child's pediatrician or psychiatrist before starting, changing, or stopping your child's mental health medications.

 If your child is experiencing symptoms of childhood depression, consider seeking support from a therapist or psychiatrist.
 Many children are treated for this condition, and you can reach out for help anytime.
 In addition, if you are experiencing mental health concerns related to your child's depression or want to talk to a professional about how to help them best, you might benefit from therapy yourself.

 Many parents and caregivers feel that treatment may not be attainable for themselves or their children due to a busy schedule, cost, or availability.
 If you relate, you might also consider online therapy through platforms like BetterHelp for adults or TeenCounseling for those aged 13 to 19.
 Through an online platform, you or your child can connect with a therapist over the phone, via video chat, or through messaging.
 Many children also prefer online therapy because they are more comfortable using messaging platforms to discuss their feelings, and it can seem more discreet than in-person therapy.